I have been a father for 10 years! I thought I would share with you what fatherhood means to me and the journey so far. This is MY experience.

 Head of the Home

 Children are a gift from God and he has entrusted us fathers to train them and lead our families.
-As a father I read ‘train a child in the way he should grow so he will not leave it’ `we are coaches who are to train.
-Training involves being present on the ground giving direction and encouragement.
-No good coach trains via the phone A coach who does not spend time with his team but expects good results is deluded.
+As a father I read ‘train a child in the way he should grow so he will not leave it’ we are coaches who are to train.
+Training involves being present on the ground giving direction, encouragement and discipline.
+No good coach trains via the phone.
+A coach who does not spend time with his team but expects good results is deluded.

 The buck stops with the father